On This Page:

-It's worth ensuring that the procedure is necessary.
-When they are being performed as a result of repeat infections, rather than as a result of something found by a MRI scan or X-Ray, like a lump or diverticulum, it's much less common for the examination to add anything useful.
+It's worth ensuring that the procedure is necessary and are being performed as a result of repeat infections.
+Rather than as a result of something found by a Magnetic Resonance Imaging scan (MRI) or X-Ray, like a lump or diverticulum, it's much less common for the examination to add anything useful.
 Your surgeon will be the one to answer this.

 There are other questions to ask him or her.
 Could you have a scan instead?
 Could you pay to have your urine properly checked out at a private lab to look for bacteria that might not have been found before?
 What is the difference between the prognosis if you do and if you don't have the procedure done?
 Ask, and you may be told.
 Focus on getting specific information to help you make informed decisions.